A QUESTION OF

 A. If there is no law, then there can be no justice, equity or fairness.
 And if the law is ever changing, as it frequently is in the moral sphere in our secular society, then justice has little meaning either.
-You cannot really discuss justice without reference to some kind of absolute truth and absolute law.
-Therefore I would say that in our secular society there is no guarantee that the law will meet out justice -- how can it, if it establishes a law contrary to God's?
+You cannot really discuss justice without reference to some kind of absolute emet (truth) and absolute torah (law).
+Therefore I would say that in our secular society there is no guarantee that the law will meet out justice - how can it, if it establishes a law contrary to Elohim's (God's)?

-Q. Of course, God's "justice" is often attacked as being grossly unjust and unfair by both unbelievers and, sometimes, believers too.
-Are there not now many Christians who look upon the Old Testament and Law of Moses as being unjust?
+Q. Of course, Yahweh's 'justice' is often attacked as being grossly unjust and unfair by both unbelievers and, sometimes, believers too.
+Are there not now many Christians/Messianics who look upon the Tanakh (Old Testament) and Torah (Law of Moses) as being unjust?

 A. There are.
-And in maintaining such a position they undermine their whole faith.
-There has only ever been one absolute Divine Law though it has varied in detail according to local circumstances.
+And in maintaining such a position they undermine their whole emunah (faith).
+There has only ever been one absolute Divine Torah (Law) though it has varied in detail according to local circumstances.

 Q. How can something which is absolute vary??

-A. The Law of God is built upon the foundational principle of love.
+A. The Torah (Law) of Elohim (God) is built upon the foundational principle of divine ahavah (love).
 Sometimes it is loving to embrace and praise a person, sometimes it is loving to scold, chastise and punish.
-Has love changed or become unjust?
-No, because God's love and man's perception of that love aren't necessarily the same thing.
-God has the cosmic perspective -- man has the local.
-God sees prophetically into the future, man rarely sees more than a few inches in front of his nose.
+Has ahavah (love) changed or become unjust?
+No, because Yahweh's ahavah (love) and man's perception of that ahavah (love) aren't necessarily the same thing.
+Yahweh alone has the cosmic perspective - man has a portion of the local.
+Yahweh sees prophetically into the future, man rarely sees more than a few metaphorical inches in front of his nose.

 Q. So there are many contingencies...